/

 Strategy two: use buffer zones to protect transitions

 Buffer zones solve this.
-A buffer is a short period - ten to twenty minutes - between your shallow work and your deep work, during which you do something low-stakes and transitional.
+A buffer is a short period - ten to twenty minutes between your shallow work and your deep work, during which you do something low-stakes and transitional.
 Review your notes for the deep work session.
-Write down the specific question you want to answer or the specific output you want to produce.
+Write down the specific question you want to answer or the specific output you want to produce which also converts an open loop into a concrete plan (the Zeigarnik effect) .
 Clear your desk.
 Close unnecessary tabs.
 Review your past tasks, return to the context, and find gratitude for how far you've come to drive yourself forward.
 The buffer is not productive time in the traditional sense.
 It is preparation time, and it makes the deep work that follows significantly more effective.

 A timeline day planner is useful here, because it lets you see the shape of your day and build in these transitions deliberately.
 When your tasks and notes sit together on flexible daily pages, you can spot the moments where a buffer is needed - the gap between a morning of calls and an afternoon of writing, or the space between wrapping up one project and starting the next.
 Without that visibility, buffers get compressed or eliminated, and the deep work session starts with a mind still tangled in whatever came before.